 13 Wildlife Centers For Pint-Sized Animal Encounters

 Have you exhausted every petting zoo and farm within a 30 mile radius with your animal-crazy kids?
 While they may never get tired of seeing their favorite critters, you probably wouldn’t mind a change of scenery, and perhaps something a little more intellectually stimulating.
 Luckily, the Bay Area is full of Wildlife Centers that are perfectly suited for your little Dr. Dolittles.
-They’re small, conducive to learning and exploring, and best of all, full of cute critters of all stripes and sizes.
+They’re small, conducive to learning and exploring, and best of all, full of animals of all stripes and sizes.
 With a focus on local species, wildlife centers are largely uncrowded, and offer a wealth of valuable programming for the wild things in your own bunch.

 Lindsay Wildlife Museum

 Pet a bunny, get to know local animals like hawks, snakes, and squirrels, and find out how a wild fox gets tamed.
 The Lindsay Wildlife Museum in Walnut Creek is home to more than 50 species of orphaned animals that come from the fields and trees of the Bay.
 But the real magic happens in the on-site rehabilitation hospital, which treats 5,000 injured and orphaned animals each year.
 This summer visitors are invited to go behind the scenes and watch doctors treat their little patients from within a new viewing area and exhibit hall.

 The tanks are full of creatures from the Bay’s watery deep, crabs included.
 To see what else lives in the mudflats, join the kids on a naturalist-guided exploration.
 Or just come by to watch the fish get fed.